Microlocal Analysis of Quantum Fields on Curved Spacetimes: Stationary and static spacetimes

 Then $(M, g)$ is stationary with Killing vector field $\p_{t}$ if $N^{2}(x)> w_{i}(x)h^{ij}(x)w_{j}(x)$, $x\in S$.

-It is known, see e.g. \cite[Prop.
-3.1]{S2} that a stationary spacetime which is also {\em globally hyperbolic} (see Subsect. \ref{sec4.1b}) is isometric to such a model.
+It is known, see e.g. \cite[Proposition 3.1]{S2}, that a stationary spacetime which is also {\em globally hyperbolic} (see Section \ref{sec4.1b}) is isometric to such a model.

-\subsubsection{Static spacetimes}
+\subsection{Static spacetimes}

 A stationary spacetime $(M, g)$ with Killing vector field $X$ is called {\em static} if there exists a smooth hypersurface $S$ which is everywhere $g$-orthogonal to $X$.
 The standard model of a static spacetime is the one above for $w_{i}dx^{i}=0$.
-A static, globally hyperbolic spacetime is isometric to the standard model iff one can choose $S$ to be a Cauchy surface, see \cite[Prop.
-3.2]{S2}.

-An {\em ultra-static} space time is a spacetime $M= \rr\times S$, with the Lorentzian metric $g=-dt^{2}+ h(x)dx^{2}$, where $(S, h)$ is a Riemannian manifold.
-It is known that $(M, g)$ is globally hyperbolic iff $(S, h)$ is complete, see \cite[Thm.
-3.1]{S}, \cite[Prop.
-5.2]{Ky1}.
+A static, globally hyperbolic spacetime is isometric to the standard model iff one can choose $S$ to be a Cauchy surface, see \cite[Proposition 3.2]{S2}.
+An {\em ultra-static} space time is a spacetime $M= \rr\times S$ with the Lorentzian metric $g=-dt^{2}+ h(x)dx^{2}$, where $(S, h)$ is a Riemannian manifold.
+It is known that $(M, g)$ is globally hyperbolic iff $(S, h)$ is complete, see \cite[Theorem 3.1]{S}, \cite[Proposition 5.2]{Ky1}.

-\subsection{Globally hyperbolic spacetimes}
+\section{Globally hyperbolic spacetimes}